jufab/opentelemetry-angular-interceptor/README.md

 ```

+*This module uses APP_INITIALIZER token to load instrumentation (multi:true).
+No component needs now*

 #### Interceptor Module And Instrumentation Module

 `Don't use them at the same time : you're going to have the same trace twice.`